 Although we have a full backline, harp-players are welcome to bring along their own (preferably small) amp and we'll always do our best to accommodate it.
 Stage-space is limited, though, so if more than one harp-player arrives with an amp, they usually agree amongst themselves to use just the one for the whole night.
 It saves a lot of rigging/de-rigging of gear - and that avoids wasting our most precious resource: TIME.

 Don't worry: we'll let you know if you're not loud enough - and we'll let you know if you're too loud.
 Keep it sensible.
-Remember, it's the back room of a pub, not Wembley Stadium!
+Remember, it's the upstairs room of a club, not Wembley Stadium!
 The Blues is a subtle genre, full of dynamic highs and lows.
 If you start out at ear-bleeding level, you'll have no dynamics to play with - and, very quickly, no audience to play to.
-They'll all have buggered off into the bar!
+They'll all have buggered off!

 It's your first time with us.
 You don't know anybody (yet).
 You've summoned up the courage to put your name down on that sign-in sheet - well done! - but now you're nursing a drink and feeling a bit nervous: worried that when it comes to it, you'll lose your way in the middle of a number, make a fool of yourself and "let everybody down"...

 Relax.
 This isn't the X-Factor!
 Nobody's here to judge you, least of all your fellow jammers, 'cos we've all been where you are now and we know what it feels like.
-Every week at the Coach and Horses, players at every level of talent and experience - from complete newcomers to seasoned pro's - get up onstage together with one simple aim: to have fun playing the music we love.
+Every week at the Blues Jam, players at every level of talent and experience - from complete newcomers to seasoned pro's - get up onstage together with one simple aim: to have fun playing the music we love.
 And y'know what?
 It works!

 Maybe that's why we've become renowned as the friendliest jam in London.
 See you onstage...